zhangferry/SummarAI/README.md

 - The default host is https://api.openai.com, you can customize this value.
 - API key is required, you can find it in [OpenAI API Key](https://platform.openai.com/account/api-keys)

+### Summary

+1. Pin the SummarAI button to the extension toolbar.
+2. Navigate to the web page you want to summarize and click on the SummerAI icon.
+3. The extension will analyze the content of the page and display a summary in the popup.

 ## Support

 - For any issues or questions, please contact me.

+## QA

+1. ErrCode: `CLOUDFLARE`

+   The openai server rejected the request, possible reasons:

+   - No permission to access the API
+   - The authentication credentials provided are invalid or incorrect
+   - Requests are too frequent, triggering traffic limiting

+2. ErrCode: `UNAUTHORIZED`

+   Failed to obtain `chat.openai.com` accesstoken, possible reasons:

+   - Your login credentials have expired, so you'll need to log back into `chat.openai.com` and try again